Mary Poppins Returns: Casting

 On 18 February 2016, Emily Blunt entered negotiations to play the title role in the sequel.
 On 24 February 2016, Lin-Manuel Miranda was cast in the film to play Jack, a lamplighter.
 In April 2016, Disney confirmed that the film was in development and Blunt and Miranda's castings.
 In May, Disney announced the film's title as Mary Poppins Returns.
 By July 2016, Meryl Streep had entered negotiations to join the cast to play cousin Topsy, and would be officially cast in September.
 Ben Whishaw was in negotiations to play the adult Michael Banks in August, with Emily Mortimer cast as the adult Jane Banks, and Colin Firth joined the film as William Weatherall Wilkins, president of the Fidelity Fiduciary Bank in October.

 In February 2017, Angela Lansbury was cast to play the Balloon Lady.
-Julie Andrews, who portrayed Poppins in the 1964 film, was approached to do a cameo (possibly as the Balloon Lady before the part was offered to Angela Lansbury) in the sequel but turned down the offer as she wanted it to be "Emily's show."
+Julie Andrews, who portrayed Poppins in the 1964 film, was approached to do a cameo (possibly as the Balloon Lady before the part was offered to Lansbury) in the sequel but turned down the offer as she wanted it to be "Emily's show".
 Dick Van Dyke, who portrayed Bert and Mr. Dawes Sr. in the original film, returns in the sequel as the latter's son, Mr. Dawes Jr., replacing Arthur Malet, who died in 2013.
 Karen Dotrice, who played the young Jane Banks in the original, has a cameo appearance in the film.

 Filming

 Principal photography on the film began on 10 February 2017, at Shepperton Studios in Surrey, England.
-Eight soundstages were used to build practical sets for the film, including Cherry Tree Lane, and the enormous abandoned park, where a big part of the musical number, "Trip a Little Light Fantastic," was set.
+Eight soundstages were used to build practical sets for the film, including Cherry Tree Lane, and the enormous abandoned park, where a big part of the musical number, "Trip a Little Light Fantastic", was set.

 Scenes requiring green and blue screens for visual effects were first filmed on J and K Stages with physical set pieces for the cast to interact with, which were then swapped out in post-production with animation.
 Unlike the first film, which was wholly shot within soundstages in Hollywood, filming also took place on location, including outside the Bank of England in March 2017, and outside Buckingham Palace in April 2017.
 Principal photography was wrapped by July 2017.

 Visual effects and animation

 The visual effects were provided by Cinesite, Framestore, Luma Pictures, Pixomondo, the Government of Victoria with the assistance of Film Victoria (both in Australia), and TPO VFX and supervised by Christian Irles, Christian Kaestner, Brendan Seals, Matthew Tinsley and Matt Johnson.
-Like the original film, this film includes a sequence combining live-action and traditional hand-drawn animation.
+Like the original film, this film includes a sequence combining live action and traditional hand-drawn animation.
 According to Marshall, he asked for an animated/live-action sequence rather than employing modern CGI animation, feeling that it was vital to hold on the classic hand-drawn animation to protect the spirit of the original film.